axa-group/oauth2-mock-server/README.md

 );
 ```

-It also provides a convenient way, through event emitters, to programatically customize:
+It also provides a convenient way, through event emitters, to programmatically customize:

 - The JWT access token
 - The token endpoint response body and status